 Trying to fall asleep while it's still light outside and staying asleep when the sun is already up can be difficult – its why hotels have those nice thick blockout curtains in the rooms!
 If you keep your little one’s room as dark as possible to replicate that “nighttime” feeling, it will help them adjust.
 Blockout blinds or curtains can be a big help with this if your bub’s room gets a lot of natural light.

 Apart from the slight adjustment to bedtime at the start and end of DST, it’s important to stay consistent with bubs daytime rhythm, sleep schedule and the settling techniques you use.
 Nobody likes quick and sudden change, and babies are no exception.

-For more tips and information to help you establish a rhythm to your baby’s day, Love To Dream™ has teamed up with certified sleep consultants to create their Essential Guide to Healthy Sleep Foundations.
-Full of helpful information to give your little one (and you!) safer, better, longer sleep.
-Download your free copy here.
+For more tips and information to help you establish a rhythm to your baby’s day, Love To Dream™ has teamed up with certified sleep consultants to create their comprehensive and completely free Sleep Series.
+Full of helpful information and videos to give your little one (and you!) safer, better, longer sleep.
+Click here.